DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     },
     why: [{
       who: ["provider"],
-      what: "uses this to determine funding"
+      what: "uses this to know which course is being applied to, and to determine funding" }, {
-    }, {
       who: ["hesa"],
       what: "requires this to “identify the subject of the ITT course”"